| Title: | Construct Consistent Time Series from Textual Data |

 The function first computes a initial LDA model (using

-LDARep
+LDARep or LDAPrototype).

 Afterwards it models temporal chunks of texts with a specified memory for